-In conclusion, Somerset Reservoir in southern Vermont is a hidden gem for anglers and outdoor enthusiasts.
+Somerset Reservoir in southern Vermont is a hidden gem for anglers and outdoor enthusiasts.
 With its diverse range of popular fish species, including bass, trout, and panfish, anglers will find plenty of opportunities for successful fishing.
 Its remote location within the Green Mountain National Forest adds to its charm, offering a peaceful and natural environment for boating and camping.
 For those seeking a serene and scenic fishing experience in Vermont, Somerset Reservoir is an excellent choice.

 Hiking, swimming, kayaking, sailing, boating and fishing are just some of the activities awaiting visitors.
 Smallmouth bass are top choice her for most anglers, but fishing is also good for trout, sunfish perch and pickerel.
 A boating access for portage (not a boat ramp) is located on the south shore near the parking area.
 Motor boats are restricted to speeds of 10 miles per hour or less.
 The sixteen miles of undeveloped shoreline are wrapped by the Green Mountain National Forest.
 Solitude, beauty and great fishing make this a worthwhile trek over the ten mile dirt access road.

 Click images for fishing tips and details about each species.

 Somerset Reservoir Amenities